- Scholarship Smarts

 Start Now (If You Haven't Already)

-You can begin your search—and your applications—anytime.
+You can begin your scholarship search—and your applications—anytime.
 Some scholarships are available to high school juniors, or even sophomores and freshmen.
-It makes sense to start early, since much of your extra time in your senior year will be taken up with college applications.
+Once you start college, you should continue to pursue scholarships, especially those related to your major.

-Sometimes it's hard to get started, especially if you think the application requires a lot of heavy-duty research.
+It takes time and effort to search and apply for scholarships.
+Sometimes it's hard to get started, especially if you think the application requires a lot of research, recommendations, or an essay.
 To get motivated, look upon it as a treasure hunt, and you won't be far from the truth.